winitzki/scall/tutorial/programming_dhall.md

 ∀(B : Type) → (B → A) → F B → R  ≅  F A → R
 ```

-After that, the type `Exists P` is rewritten as:
+Using that equivalence, the type `Exists P` is rewritten as:

 ```dhall
 Exists P === ∀(R : Type) → (∀(B : Type) → P B → R) → R